 - Fares for trains, ferries and other modes of travel as listed in the Travel Planner

 - Baggage transfers and porterage

 We want to make sure you're on the right trip and that you have the best experience possible.
 Every Backroads trip is unique and this one is no exception.

-Because of national park regulations, biking is limited on this trip and leaders are not allowed to offer full support for the ride in Yosemite Valley, but you will be supplied with maps, directions and locks for the ride, which is almost entirely on flat bike paths.
+Because of national park regulations, biking is limited on this trip and leaders are not allowed to offer full support for the ride in Yosemite Valley, but you'll be supplied with maps, directions and locks for the ride, which is almost entirely on flat bike paths.

 According to local COVID-19 regulations, national park lodge meals this season may be to-go style and outdoors.
 Chilly mornings and evenings are not unusual, so please come prepared with plenty of layers.
 Of course, you are welcome to take any meals back to your room.
 We recognize that this will not be a typical Backroads dining experience; we are working hard behind the scenes to provide an excellent trip experience while following all regional restrictions and guidelines.
 Please note that regulations are subject to change, and we will take advantage accordingly.